 - 1 TBS chives, chopped

-- 9 oz mixed salad greens, approx. 7 cups
+- 9 oz mixed salad greens, approximately 7 cups

 - 4 hard boiled eggs, cut in half or quarters